Seth1024T/Hello-World-02/README.md

 # Hello-World-02
-Hello world 02: Attempt to make a derived work that is so different form hello world (https://github.com/Seth1024T/Hello-World), so that it can have it's own copyright added to it (and any applicable licences if desired).
+Hello world 02: Attempt to make a derived work that is so different from hello world (https://github.com/Seth1024T/Hello-World), that it can have it's own copyright added to it (and any applicable licences if desired).

 When is a derived work so different that it's has it's own copyright This program builds on and modifies a program called hello world (link: https://github.com/Seth1024T/Hello-World).